Explore the Visible (and Invisible) with Spectral Bands

 Short-wave infrared-2 has its similarities to SWIR-1.
 SWIR-2 is primarily used for imaging soil types, geological features and minerals such as copper and sulfates.
 It’s also sensitive to vegetation and soil moisture variations.
 Snow and ice feature and clouds appear darker toned.

-- Water Properties – Water has much stronger absorptions using SWIR.
+WATER PROPERTIES: Water has much stronger absorption using SWIR.
 This helps spectral signature responses for monitoring blue-green algae bloom and turbid waters.

 11 Panchromatic (0.50-0.68µm)